 - details of any intervening or headleases and the identity and address of the relevant lessees;

-- the full names and addresses of all the leaseholders of the building and details of their leases;
+- the full names and addresses of all the tenants of the building and details of their leases;

 - details of any flats in the control of the landlord and let on periodic tenancies.

 Some of this information you will already know; the remainder can be obtained by a number of means: from rights to information under Landlord and Tenant legislation, from the records of the Land Registry or by the service of Information Notices.